ZainRizvi/ZainRizvi.github.io/_posts/2020-05-08-remembering-what-you-read-zettelkasten-vs-para.md

 tweets: []

 ---
-# Remember what you Read - BASB vs Zettelkasten

-Created Time: May 08, 2020 10:22 AM Status: Drafts

 I love reading.
 But retaining what I read tends to be a challenge.
 I usually walk away from a book feeling good but with only a faint idea of what was in there.
 Heck, if I spend a couple hours online I'll barely remember what articles I read!
 And it's not just me, studies show that [you only retain a tiny percentage of what you read](https://learningsolutionsmag.com/articles/1379/brain-science-the-forgetting-curvethe-dirty-secret-of-corporate-training).
 I hated the idea of wasting all that time I spent reading, so about a year ago I started looking into ways to retain what I learned.

 # The Contenders